MarkoKupresanin/Hackathon-March-22/README.md

 **FallView.swift**
 > Fall page of the app with all its contents.

 **WinterView.swift**
 > Winter page of the app with all its contents.

 **Launch Screen.storyboard**
 > The launch screen of the app.

+**Assets.xcassets**
+> Folder containing all the assests such as images, and color sets.

 __________________________________________________________________________________________________
 *Files ending in .swift are the files that contain all the code that actually shows up in the app*